 To do that, the employee should navigate to the Monthly Time and Attendance page (see page 3 for navigation), and instead of specifying a month and/or year, click on the “Add a New Value” link.

-The employee that is signed into SOAR employee ID number will default in.
-Enter the month (01 = Jan; 02 = Feb, etc.) the employee is adding for and click the “Add” button.
+The employee ID number of the employee that is signed into SOARHR will default into the Empl ID field.
+Enter the month (01 = Jan; 02 = Feb, etc.) the employee is adding and click the “Add” button.